 I do this every year.
-If you have paid attention, are a good little foodie, and follow all the food safety rules you can move along now.
+You can move along now if you have paid attention, are a good little foodie, and follow all the food safety rules.
 The rest of you need to read on to protect your friends and family.
 Please.

-This is E.coli 0157:H7 is a common contaminant of ground meats and is one of the main reasons you need to be extra careful out there.
+E.coli 0157:H7 is a common contaminant of ground meats and is one of the main reasons you need to be extra careful out there.

 - Cross-contamination: the most common cause of foodborne illnesses, so keep food preparation away from serving areas.